dns-inspector/dnskit/.github/contributing.md

 The main branch of the package is the `main` branch.

-Minor and patch releases can be developed and cut directly from the `main` branch, however major releases must be developed in a dedicated branch to ensure that minor and patch releases can occur during development, if needed.
+Minor and patch releases can be developed and cut directly from the `main` branch, however major releases **MUST** be developed in a dedicated branch to ensure that minor and patch releases can occur during development, if needed.

 All new releases **MUST** have an associated git tag & GitHub release.